Most babies do not get sick during the first six weeks of life. However, a few conditions are common in babies this young including:

 Newborns sneeze frequently to clear nasal passages.
 This is normal and a natural defense against illness.
 It doesn’t necessarily mean the baby has a cold.

 During or after eating, your baby may get the hiccups.
 This is normal and will soon stop.
-Sucking on a pacifier, taking a few sips from a bottle or breastfeeding may help your baby get rid of the hiccups.
+Taking a few sips from a cup or breastfeeding may help your baby get rid of the hiccups.